danhenriquex/danhenriquex/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning about LLMs, Data Engineering, MLOps, Python and React/React Native.
+- 🌱 I’m currently learning about LLMs, Data Engineering, MLOps and Data Science.
 - 📫 How to reach me: danilohssantana@gmail.com
 - ⚡ Fun fact: I've a cute dog.
 Her name is Luna.